lolomix/app/README.md

-# Cryptochefs main app
+# CryptoChefs - Main App

-This is the source code of the main app of cryptochefs, including store, kitchen and buffet.
+This is the source code of the main app of CryptoChefs - including but not limited to market, kitchen and the buffet.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Getting Started

+We do not currently have a dockerized environment, so the easiest way to run the app is on your local machine.
+The app can be up and running in minutes as long as you have all the requirements.

+### Environmental Requirements

+These packages must be installed globally on your machine.
+  - Node > 16.13
+  - Yarn >= 1.19.1

+### App Dependencies

+Please install the dependencies of the app and try to keep it up to date for the best experience.
+Running `yarn install` will install/update all the packages that the app needs according to the `yarn.lock` file.

+### Running the App

+Run the `yarn start` in order to run the app in development mode.
+It supports hot reloading, feel free to edit the files while the app is running.
+You should be able to see most of the changes instantly.
+If not, however, then you can always close the app and then start it again.

-## Available Scripts
+## Available Commands

-In the project directory, you can run:
+In the project directory, you can run the following commands:

 ### `yarn start`